-Aquatic Urban and Aquatic Urban Conservancy Shoreline Environment and Uses

-AQ 1: Ensure that public and private_of the aquatic environment and its natural resources occurs with minimal adverse impacts to the quality of the aquatic areas waterward of the shoreline with focus on maintaining and restoring the nearshore and aquatic environments. > > AQ 2: Preserve to the greatest extent feasible the scenic aesthetic quality of the open aquatic environment and vistas. > AQ 3: New over-water structures should: be prohibited in the Aquatic Urban Conservancy environment. have the minimum size necessary to provide for research, public access or essential public facilities in the Aquatic Urban_environment. > AQ 4: All development, activities and uses on navigable waters or their beds should: be located and designed to minimize interference with surface navigation consider impacts to public views allow for the safe, unobstructed passage of fish and wildlife.
-Use low impact development techniques where feasible to minimize impacts on the • ✓ ✓
+Aquatic Urban and Aquatic Urban Conservancy Shoreline Environment and Uses AQ 1: Ensure that public and private use of the aquatic environment and its natural resources occurs with minimal adverse impacts to the quality of the ✓ aquatic areas waterward of the shoreline with focus on maintaining and restoring the nearshore and aquatic environments.
+AQ 2: Preserve to the greatest extent feasible the scenic aesthetic quality of the open aquatic environment and vistas.
+AQ 3: New over-water structures should: • be prohibited in the Aquatic Urban Conservancy environment. have the minimum size necessary to provide for research, public access or essential public facilities in the Aquatic Urban environment.